microse-rpc/microse-node/README.md

 NOTE: RPC calling will serialize all input and output data, those data that cannot be serialized will be lost during transmission.

-### Hot-reloading in Remote Service

-The local watcher may notice the local file has been changed and try to reload the local module (and the local singleton), however, it will not affect any remote instances, that said, the instance served remotely can still be watched and reloaded on the remote server individually.

-In the above example, since the **remote-service.ts** module imports **app.ts** module as well, which starts the watcher, when the **user.ts** module is changed, the **remote-service.ts** will reload the module as expected, and the **index.ts** calls it remotely will get the new result as expected.

 ## Generator Support

 When in the need of transferring large data, generator functions could be a